 The first step in the company's cleaning process is to investigate the board and identify the agents responsible for the damage, using careful visual analysis, electron microscopes and X-ray scanning.
 This initial check enables WellPCB technicians to fashion the cleaning strategy that is most appropriate for the PCB.

-Once the right approach is determined, the dirty board is subjected to the cleaning process, using the industry’s finest detergents, petroleum distillates, modified solvents, mechanical agitators and media blasters.
+Once the right approach is determined, the dirty board is subjected to the cleaning process, using the industry’s most excellent detergents, petroleum distillates, modified solvents, mechanical agitators and media blasters.

 WellPCB takes particular care of miniaturized circuits, whose small size means that the cleaning agents used must have low surface tension for them to flow underneath cavities and components.